Rishikesh-Jadhav/Autonomous_car_using_applied_deep_learning_and_Udacity_simulator/README.md

 NumPy.
 Matplotlib.
 UdacityCar simulator with the data collection feature.

+## Steps to run code
+Download the model.h5, drive.py files.
+Open the terminal, run the drive.py file and open the simulator in either the training or autonomous mode to test the model on the car.

 ## Data Collection
 The car simulator provided a data collection feature that recorded the car's movement along with sensor readings such as speed, steering angle, and camera images.
 This data was then used to train the deep learning model.